 Get more than 22 on the ACT?
 That is over the usual applicant score, so you have a good possibility of getting in.
-Due to the diverse campus at Suffolk, you'll have numerous opportunities to meet individuals from many cultures.
+Suffolk has an impressive student-to-faculty ratio of 13:1, so learners should have a lot of opportunities to work with their teachers.
 Go on a virtual tour to explore more about Suffolk.

 Any student pursuing a degree in Public Relations & Advertising needs to take a look at Salem State University.
 Students from the Public Relations & Advertising major at Salem State University get 4.5% above the average graduate with the same degree.
 The specific location of Salem, Massachusetts, is wonderful for young people who desire a less busy, suburban region.

 It's hard to beat University of Vermont if you want to study Public Relations & Advertising.
-Public relations majors from University of Vermont get a earnings boost of approximately 3.6% over the typical income of public relations & advertising majors.
+After getting their bachelor's degree, Public Relations students usually earn an average of $37,867 in the first five years of their career.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 It's difficult to beat Southern New Hampshire University if you wish to pursue Public Relations & Advertising as a major.
 Situated in Manchester, New Hampshire, this university is ideal for students who flourish in a city atmosphere.

 There is an advanced degree program obtainable for those who are intrigued.
 In America, only 37.0% of students graduate in four years.
 Southern New Hampshire University is way ahead of the pack on that mark with 49.2% of students finishing on time.
-Videos from Southern New Hampshire University are a great way to get more information about the university.
+If you are considering finding out more, you can view every one of Southern New Hampshire University's rankings here.

 Emerson College is a good decision for students pursuing a Public Relations & Advertising degree.
 Positioned in Boston, Massachusetts, this college is a good choice for students who thrive in an urban atmosphere.